HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Multi-Seed Convergence Plots

 \section{\add{Multi-Seed Convergence Plots}}

-\add{This appendix provides multi-seed convergence plots showing mean$\pm$std across seeds 42, 123, and 456 for the finetuning phase.
+\add{This section provides multi-seed convergence plots showing mean$\pm$std across seeds 42, 123, and 456 for the finetuning phase.
 These visualizations complement the tabular data in Section~\ref{app:multiseed} by showing the temporal evolution of performance metrics.}